dancju/dancju.github.io/_posts/2015-07-25-ml-logistic-regression.md

 This is a lecture note about logistic regression.

-Logistic regression is actually an approach to classification problems instead of regression problems.
+Logistic regression is an approach to classification problems instead of regression problems despite its name contains "regression".

 # Definitions